Man stabbed in Singapore's financial district

 Pictures on local and social media showed people providing first-aid to a man whose clothes were covered in blood.

-Singapore’s Civil Defence Force said it had taken two men to hospital.
+Singapore’s Civil Defense Force said it had taken two men to hospital.
 It was not immediately clear who the second person was.
 Police were unable to immediately comment.